Nongpok Ningthou

 Nongpok Ningthou is one of the principal Umang Lais.
-He was originally known as "Langmai Ningthou" (lit.
-Lord of the Langmai people).
+He was originally known as Langmai Ningthou (Lord of the Langmai people).

-He is the highest divinity in the Umang Lais.
-The term Nongpok Ningthou means "Sovereign of the East" or "King of the East".

-Etymology

-In Meitei language (Manipuri language), the word "Nongpok" (ꯅꯣꯡꯄꯣꯛ, /noŋ.pok/) literally means "the East".
-Morphologically, "Nongpok" can be broken into "Nong" and "Pok".
-Here, "Nong" means "day" and "Pok" means "to give birth".
-The Meitei term "Ningthou" (ꯅꯤꯡꯊꯧ, /niŋ.tʰəu/) literally means "the King", "the Ruler" or "the Sovereign".

-The English translation of the name Nongpok Ningthou is "Sovereign of the East" or "King of the East".

 History

 The Nongmaiching Hill (also known as Selloi Langmai Hills) was the ancestral territory of the Selloi Langmai people.
 This zone has the strongest worship of God Langmai Ningthou (Nongpok Ningthou).
 According to the Nongmaiching Chingkoipa (AKA Nongmaijing Chingoiba) text, the mountain in the east and beyond the rivers (Imphal R., Iril R. and Kongba R.) is the abode of God Keinou Chingsompa (another name of Nongpok Ningthou).

 According to the Thalon (Tharon) text, Selloi Langmai Hill had 5 divisions.
-Each division was occupied by different ethic groups.
+Each division was occupied by different ethnic groups.
 Each groups had different ancestral deities.
 These were later described as the 5 pillars of the Selloi Langmai country.

 Later, in the course of time, these 5 gods belonging to 5 different places of the Selloi Langmai Hill were integrated into a single God with the name "Langmai Ningthou".
 The personal names became the aliases or various forms of the God.
 With this, the tribal society of the Selloi Langmai people evolved into a chiefdom.
 This chiefdom later rose to the Angom dynasty.

 According to the Naothingkhong Phambal Kaba PuYa, the position of the Langmai Ningthou (lit.
 Langmai King) rose to the highest level of the Umang Lai God.
 He acquired a new title "Nongpok Ningthou".
 It took place after the uprooting of the Selloi Langmai people by the Meetei King Ura Konthouba in the 6-7th century AD.
 With the end of the ethnic conflict, the Selloi Langmai people merged into the Meitei ethnicity.
 Their deity "Langmai Ningthou" got renamed as "Nongpok Ningthou" (lit.
 Sovereign of the East).
 The name of the God was given by the Meiteis.
 The God originally belonged to the Selloi Langmai people.
 These group of people lived in the East of the Kangla, the capital of the Meitei kingdom.

 The Cheitharol Kumbaba mentioned the God for the first time during the reign of King Khagemba (1597 AD-1652 AD).